brianwoo/gphotos_rclone_backup/README.md

-# Google Photos Albums Backup using RClone
+# Google Photos Albums Backup Tool

 This tool is to backup your **Albums** and **Shared Albums** based on a specified date range.